-Today, there is no school it is a national holiday for the up coming elections.
-It’s just us and the head master in the school house that normally holds 1200 students, or ‘learners’ as he calls them.
-After formalities he begins to describe what his school does.
+Today, there is no school.
+It is a national holiday for the upcoming elections.
+It’s just us and the headmaster in the schoolhouse that normally holds 1200 students, or ‘learners’ as he calls them.
+After formalities, he begins to describe what his school does.

 Along with the problems he shows us the highlights which include the school library in all of its 3 small shelves.
-Books are very important in Malawi and the broken middle shelf still contain more books than it looks like it could support.
+Books are very important in Malawi and the broken middle shelf still contains more books than it looks like it could support.
 Books are scarce in Malawi.
-The three shelf library seemed to be a spot of pride for the head master.
-I am not sure if the library here contained more books than other village schools, but it still seem insufficient to me.
+The three shelf library seemed to be a spot of pride for the headmaster.
+I am not sure if the library here contained more books than other village schools, but it still seems insufficient to me.
 There were less than 100 books for the 1200 students in attendance.

-The books weren’t the only things lacking in the classrooms as we toured all of the rooms behind the head master.
+The books weren’t the only things lacking in the classrooms as we toured all of the rooms behind the headmaster.
 Where are the desks?
 Room after room with a woven straw mat was all we saw.
-Finally we came to one room half full with well worn two person desks.
+Finally, we came to one room half full with well worn two person desks.

 The next room again I could hear it.
 The headmaster then explained to us that they have a terrible bat problem and the space between the roof and walls is full of bats.
 The sound we heard was the nails of hundreds of bats on the metal roof of the school.
 Then he proceeds to show us the dropping that cover floor along the walls.
-The same floor the children have no choice but sit on.
+The same floor the children have no choice but to sit on.

 Wow.
 They really need help.

-To me part of the solution is too easy.
+To me, part of the solution is too easy.
 Malawi is one of the poorest countries in the world with a huge number of people without enough work or money.
 The men in the villages are also excellent craftsmen that could easily build a desk for a student.
 The men could get money to spend and improve the local economy and the students get the supplies they need.
 The only thing missing is the money to pay the craftsman to make the desk for the school in need.
 The desks are not luxurious but more than adequate at just $12 per two person desk.

 If you are looking at taking a safari on your own, we’d recommend booking with Tour Radar and getting on an Acacia Africa operated overland.
 Book your overland tour with Tour Radar, if you are looking for a week or a 4-month safari check prices now.

 *We would like to thank Acacia Africa for inviting as guests on such an amazing opportunity.
 As always, the content & opinions expressed here are entirely our own.*